Small team, big impact: Judge Advocate team delivers strategic impact across Maxwell

 |0

-This work, Small team, big impact: Judge Advocate team delivers strategic impact across Maxwell [Image 3 of 3], by SrA Elizabeth Figueroa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Small team, big impact: Judge Advocate team delivers strategic impact across Maxwell, by SrA Elizabeth Figueroa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Small team, big impact: Judge Advocate team delivers strategic impact across Maxwell